Dwight Howard: Player profile

 Howard's abilities and powerful physique drew attention from fellow NBA All-Stars.
 Tim Duncan remarked in 2007, "[Howard] is so developed...
 He has so much promise and I am glad that I will be out of the league when he is peaking."
 Kevin Garnett echoed those sentiments: "[Howard] is a freak of nature, man...
 I was nowhere near that physically talented.
 I wasn't that gifted, as far as body and physical presence."
-After a game in the 2009 NBA Playoffs, Philadelphia 76ers swingman Andre Iguodala said: "It's like he can guard two guys at once.
+After a game in the 2009 NBA Playoffs, Philadelphia 76ers swingman Andre Iguodala stated, "It's like he can guard two guys at once.
 He can guard his guy and the guy coming off the pick-and-roll, which is almost impossible to do...
 If he gets any more athletic or jumps any higher, they're going to have to change the rules."
 In December 2007, ESPN writer David Thorpe declared Howard the most dominant center in the NBA.
 Early in his career, many sports pundits rated Howard one of the top young prospects in the NBA.

 Howard had a reputation as a negative locker room presence.
 In a 2013 interview, he called his former Orlando Magic teammates a "team full of people no one wanted".
-In a 2013 article entitled "Is Dwight Howard the NBA's Worst Teammate?", Bleacher Report asserted that Howard had "extinguished all bridges with the franchise where he spent his first eight NBA seasons".
+In a 2013 article, "Is Dwight Howard the NBA's Worst Teammate?", Bleacher Report asserted that Howard had "extinguished all bridges with the franchise where he spent his first eight NBA seasons".
 Howard did not get along with Kobe Bryant when he first played for the Lakers and did not get along with James Harden when he played for the Rockets.
 During a 2015 game when he was a member of the Rockets, Howard was caught on video grabbing the genitals of teammate Isaiah Canaan.
 When he was traded from the Atlanta Hawks to the Charlotte Hornets, some of his Hawks teammates reportedly cheered.
-After Charlotte traded Howard to the Washington Wizards, commentator Brendan Haywood asserted that Howard was "'hard to deal with, doesn't accept responsibility, cries a lot, has bad tendencies'", and has "'awful body language'", and added that his teammates were "'sick and tired of his act'".
+After Charlotte traded Howard to the Washington Wizards, commentator Brendan Haywood asserted that Howard was "hard to deal with, doesn't accept responsibility, cries a lot, has bad tendencies", and has "awful body language", and added that his teammates were "sick and tired of his act".
 In 2018, NBC News reported that "Howard’s time with the Magic, Lakers and Rockets devolved into interpersonal strife well before he left those teams".
 Also in 2018, The Ringer published a piece titled "Everybody (Still) Hates Dwight" in which it called Howard "almost certainly the least popular player in the NBA".
-When the Lakers signed Howard in 2019, the team reportedly warned Howard that he would be dismissed if he engaged in any inappropriate behavior.
+When the Lakers signed Howard in 2019 to an unguaranteed contract, the team reportedly warned Howard that he would be dismissed immediately if they found that he engaged in inappropriate behavior.